healthcare

 AI excels at pattern recognition, and ophthalmology is one of the medical specialties most amenable to AI-assisted diagnostics.
 Retinal imaging analysis, visual field interpretation, and preliminary screening for conditions like glaucoma, macular degeneration, and diabetic retinopathy are all areas where AI systems have demonstrated performance comparable to or exceeding human specialists.

 For technicians, this means the diagnostic aspects of the job -- interpreting preliminary results, flagging anomalies, suggesting follow-up tests -- are increasingly supported by algorithms.
 The equipment itself is becoming smarter, requiring less manual calibration and offering automated quality checks on captured images.
+The technician who knows how to interpret AI flags and understands the underlying disease processes has greater value than one who simply captures images.

 What AI Cannot Do (Yet)